 Disclosure: I was provided tickets free of charge, but all opinions are my own.
 Photos courtesy of Festival of Arts Laguna Beach.

 Pageant of the Master is a tradition in Laguna Beach that has been going for over 80 years.
 It’s hard to describe without actually seeing it, but basically, it features famous works of art that have been recreated with actual people.
-Everything from the background, to the people’s outfits, to the colors of the lighting has been meticulously recreated to mimic the original work, and when it is displayed during the show, the people stay incredibly still while a live orchestra plays music that goes with the painting.
+Everything from the background to the people’s outfits, to the colors of the lighting, has been meticulously created to mimic the original work.
+When it is displayed during the show, the people stay incredibly still while a live orchestra plays music that goes with the painting.
 Add to that a narrator that talks through all of the art and provides history and information, creating a story that is woven through the show itself.
-It was my first time experiencing it and it ended up being a lot of fun, and here is all the info if you want to check it out.
+It was my first time experiencing it, and it ended up being a lot of fun, and here is all the info if you want to check it out.